degaart/scalable-font2/docs/API.md

 Glyphs must be aligned on `baseline`.
-When displaying, horizontal baseline must be substracted from current pen y position, or when advance y is not zero, then vertical baseline must be substracted from pen x (see Text Directions below).
+When displaying, horizontal baseline must be substracted from current pen y position, or when advance y is not zero, then vertical baseline must be substracted from pen x.
+The renderer takes care of this.

 The `overlap` tells how much you should move your pen BEFORE the glyph is drawn.
 It applies only to horizontal fonts, and it is usually 0.
 For some characters in Serif Italic, this is